 For Ukrainians and Americans, the preferable outcome would have been a decisive defeat of Russia in the first weeks of the war.
 Russians had a decisive advantage in the air force.
 Ukrainians asked for air support.
 It was risky because it would require NATO to shoot down Russian rockets and airplanes above Ukraine.
 But legally, it was for Ukrainians to decide who could fly in their airspace.
 No one was bold enough to tell Putin that and act on it.

-Later, an option of Ukraine getting old Soviet planes from Poland and others was suggested.
+Later, an option for Ukraine to get old Soviet planes from Poland and others was suggested.
 Americans blocked it, and it took many months to reverse it.
 In the meantime, Russia had time to bring in more soldiers and manufacture more equipment after the first failures.

 Currently, the opponents of the extended help to Ukraine claim that they want to end the war and save American taxpayers money.
 Coincidentally, it plays into the interests of financiers.